Spiritual blindness incurable? This section closes with a statement from the Pharisees that makes the reversibility of the condition improbable.

 Pride chokes faith and causes spiritual blindness.
-The spiritual blindness of the Pharisees resulted from years of self inflicted spiritual pride.
-Sometimes like the synagogue ruler in the last posting, a major crisis enables a person trapped in pride to reject a life foundation of self and pride.
+The spiritual blindness of the Pharisees resulted from years of self-inflicted spiritual pride.
+Sometimes like the synagogue ruler in the last post, a major crisis enables a person trapped in pride to reject a life foundation of self and pride.
 Without rejection of pride, spiritual blindness is incurable.

 Is spiritual blindness incurable?
-Yes, as long as we avoid God and insist on our own way.
+Yes, as long as I avoid God and insist on my own way.

 Overcoming Pride the Cause of Spiritual Blindness

 I have found the following practice a good way to overcome spiritual blindness and pride of all kinds.

 - I have spent long sessions in prayer confessing my pride and asking God to keep me aware of it and show it to me when it rises up.

 - When I sense it, I confess it immediately and ask God to heal me of it.

 - I use Psalm 131 as a baseline of my emotional stability and peace.
 When I deviate from it, I ask God to heal me and bring back to his peace and restore me to his rest.

 - Almost always if I sense tension and strife in my life, pride is there.
 Proverbs 13:10